History is taken from “The Strawberry Chronicles” compiled by the SRD Board of Directors and SRD staff in 1998.

 The SRD center which angles up the hill below Ricardo Road is 9,700 square feet.
 The first level was planned as an office and a meeting room named “The Barn”.
 This room served as a daycare for several years.
 It is now the home of Camp Strawberry and is available for parties, meetings, classes and workshops.

 The second level is a ¾ sized basketball court with a stage and proscenium, and kitchen.
 This versatile facility hosts athletics, performances, presentations, banquets and parties.
 Featuring glass doors that open onto two adjacent terrace patios and a deck overseeing the fields.

 The Third and top level is named “The Loft” and is used for meetings, recreation classes, and parties.
 The meeting room was renamed “The Stephan Kaufman Loft” in honor of his dedicated years of service.

-The SRD facility hosts two baseball fields a soccer field, 4-tennis courts and aquatics facility including a 5-lane pool, spa , wading pool, sauna, diving board, small slide, and picnic areas.
+The SRD facility hosts two baseball fields, a soccer field, 4-tennis courts and aquatics facility including a 5-lane pool, spa, training pool, wading pool, splash pad, diving board, spa, and picnic areas.

 The SRD facility has been the home to many athletic and community organizations through the years and continues to strive to create community through people, parks, partnerships and programs.

 With approximately 5000 residents, Strawberry is not just a physical location: it is a true community.